matthias-reis/carda-gatsby/content/articles/2021/06/fly-pan-am.md

 ## "We continued making music during our break"

 **Jonathan:** I was involved with another rock band called Feu Thérèse shortly after our indefinite hiatus.
 We put out two records on Constellation Records.
-After that I co-formed K.A.N.T.N.A.G.A.N.O. a sound and mixed media-oriented project.
+After that, I co-formed K.A.N.T.N.A.G.A.N.O. a sound and mixed media-oriented project.
 But I mainly become involved in sound conceptions for theatre and dance over the last 15 years for many different directors and choreographers and I am still working on such a project because as always, I am interested in live performance.

 **JS:** I took the time to raise my first two sons who are now adults, I studied in Literature Studies and Buddhism, co-founded the now-defunct Los Discos Enfantasmes label, worked on solo music (which has been released on Root Strata, Digitalis, Tranquility Tapes, Sic Sic tapes, La Cohu and others), founded Avec le soleil sortant de sa bouche and was also an active member of various other bands and projects.